voyagermesh/voyager/docs/user-guide/ingress/simple-fanout.md

 as long as the services (s1, s2) exist.
 When it has done so, you will see the address of the loadbalancer under the Status of Ingress.

-In Voyager, the order of rules and paths are important as Voyager will use them in the order provided by user, instead of automatically reordering them.
+In Voyager, **the order of rules and paths is important** as Voyager will use them in the order provided by user, instead of automatically reordering them.
 So, to add a catch-all service for all other paths, you can add a `/` path to the end.
 ```yaml
 apiVersion: voyager.appscode.com/v1beta1
 kind: Ingress